 Sometimes it happens that a virus or manual error corrupts the different partitions on the hard disk.
 It is also possible that one can damage the boot sector or MBR in an attempt to recover partitions.
 It could happen with an external drive too!
-This is where TestDisk comes handy.
+This is where TestDisk comes in handy.
 TestDisk helps fix errors, fix partitions, recover files from damaged partitions, recover lost partitions & make non-booting disks bootable again.

 TestDisk is powerful free data recovery software, which was primarily designed to help recover lost partitions and make non-booting disks, bootable again.
-It needs no installation and can be executed from pen drive or DVD.
+It needs no installation and can be executed from a pen drive or DVD.
 This TestDisk review checks how well it fares when coming to fulfilling its claims of recovering data and fixing boot sectors.

 TestDisk Partition Recovery Software

 The best method to use TestDisk is to boot from a DVD and then use a thumb/flash drive to run the TestDisk utility.
 That way, you can check all the partitions available on the hard disk(s) in case the master boot record is damaged.
 Then you can initiate the necessary commands to fix the MBR.
-I said “commands” because TestDisk is entirely based on command line interface.
+I said “commands” because TestDisk is entirely based on command-line interface.
 It has no graphical user interface.

 One might want to compare it with EaseUS Partition Recovery, but TestDisk lets you do a little more.
 It can: